 - Whether there is more than one property

-- The extent to which there other intangible or unusual assets
+- The extent to which there are other intangible or unusual assets

-Expenses are costs related to the matter that are payable to third parties, such as court fees.
+There will be additional costs and expenses that we incur on your behalf during the administration of the estate, payable to third parties, such as court fees.
 We handle the payment of these on your behalf to ensure a smoother process.

-- £180 Notice to Creditors advertised in The London Gazette and a local newspaper.
-These Notices protect- the Personal Representatives against unexpected claims from unknown creditors.
+- Notice to Creditors advertised in The London Gazette and a local newspaper.
+These Notices protect the Personal Representatives against unexpected claims from unknown creditors.
+Approximately £220 Plus VAT;

 Matters which Are Not Included in the Costs Explanation above

-Our estimate of costs and timescales do not include matters which are not formally part of the administration of the estate but may be necessary.
-Such matters include:
+Our estimate of costs and timescales do not include matters which are not formally part of the administration of the estate but may be necessary, including: